ZheWang711/CSE230/making_own_types_and_typeclasses.md

 yesnoIf :: (YesNo y) => y -> a -> a -> a
 yesnoIf yesnoVal yesResult noResult = if yesno yesnoVal then yesResult else noResult
 ```

+### `Functor` typeclass -- things that can be mapped over

+* Mapping lists is popular in Haskell.
+Yes, list is a part of `Functor` typeclass.